 We have people in the world who are trolls; uninformed and angry in varying degrees; living shallow, simple lives uncluttered by big ideas.

 The resonators are prepared through play.
-Wise counsel is given in the document A Child’s Education in Islam, by Inam Jaafer Assadig:
+Imam Jaafer Assadig in A Child's Education in Islam agrees when he says,

 "Leave your child to play for seven years."